-The supply chain market is driven by the need to cut costs and raise profits The automotive and consumer electronics industry have long been leaders in developing supply chain.
+The automotive and consumer electronics industry have long been leaders in developing supply chain.
 Due to intense competition, price pressure and shorter and shorter product lifecycles these companies have outsourced a significant part of their operations so that they can concentrate on product development, manufacturing and marketing.